lemocla/Which-way-is-up/README.md

         - Body: [Mulish](https://fonts.google.com/specimen/Mulish?query=mulish#glyphs) for its minimalist and light style in sharp contrast with the headers.

      - #### **Icons**
-       Icons by font-awesome will be used in the navigation bar to allow users to quickly access functionalities offered by the website such as the shopping cart /
+       Icons by font-awesome will be used throughout the website to allow users to quickly access functionalities offered by the website such as the shopping cart, adding items to cart or wishlist.

      - #### **Styling**
         - Horizontal lines to structure and make the content of the website easy to read.